 With this in mind, you’ll need to maintain a patient approach, as thorough and comprehensive migrations take time and careful administration to pull off.
 You’ll also want to budget accordingly as GCC High does cost more than traditional Office 365 services.

 If you don’t have experience with a GCC High migration, the process can seem a bit overwhelming.
 But you don’t have to go it alone.
 Agile IT can be your trusted partner who has experience helping organizations make this necessary transition.
 By partnering with Agile IT, you can worry less about the migration itself or your data storage and more on focusing on your area of expertise.
+Agile IT is a CMMC-AB Registered Provider Organization, and is available to help meet your defense department compliance requirements.
 For more on how Agile IT can help ease your transition process, contact us today.